AusClimateService/agcd-csiro/README.md

 Basic analysis performed by CSIRO scientists indicates that there are minor but not major differences between the purchased FTP data and the research-only snapshots on NCI.
 As far as we are aware there is no formal citation for the FTP data.
-This [BoM catalogue page](http://www.bom.gov.au/metadata/catalogue/19115/ANZCW0503900567) lists a broken DOI.
+This [BoM catalogue page](http://www.bom.gov.au/metadata/catalogue/19115/ANZCW0503900567) lists a broken DOI and refers to a CC-BY-NC licence (i.e. non-commercial, which is technically not what CSIRO has purchased).

 The replica data is located at `/g/data/xv83/agcd-csiro/` on NCI.